nawabysadaf/Community_Voice_Website/README.md

 ## Conceptual and Architecture Overview

 To explore how **CommunityVoice** works behind the scenes, including its core concepts and system design, please visit the [Conceptual & Architecture Diagrams](CONCEPTUAL_GUIDE_DIAGRAMS.md).

+## Code Comments

+For details on code structure and commenting strategy, check out the [Code Comments](CODE_COMMENTS.md).

 ## Contributing Guidelines